-The Central Coventry Fire District, created by legislative charter in 1959, is a quasi-governmental entity that provides primary fire protection, emergency medical assistance, and other services, such as some street lighting and usage and rental for fire hydrants from Kent County Water Authority for all properties located within the geographical boundaries of the Central Coventry Fire District.
-The Central Coventry Fire District (CCFD) is the largest of the four fire districts within the Town of Coventry, with an emergency response area over 26 squares miles of land.
+The Central Coventry Fire District, created by legislative charter in 1959, is a quasi-governmental entity that provides primary fire protection, emergency medical assistance, and other services, such as some street lighting and usage and rental for fire hydrants from Kent County Water Authority for all properties located within the geographical boundaries of the District.
+The District is the largest of the four fire districts within the Town of Coventry, with an emergency response area over 26 squares miles of land.
 In order to be able to provide such essential services, the District is enabled by Rhode Island General Law to levy a separate tax, which is called a "Fire Tax".
 This fire tax is used 100% to operate the Fire District and to provide the essential services to the public.

-In accordance to its Charter, District oversight is provided by a seven-member Board of Directors, residents of the District, and elected in staggered terms by the District's taxpayers at the annual meeting.
-The CCFD Charter provides for a president and vice-president of the Board of Directors.
+In accordance with its Charter, District oversight is provided by a seven-member Board of Directors, residents of the District, and elected in staggered terms by the District's taxpayers at the annual meeting.
+The District's Charter provides for a president and vice-president of the Board of Directors.